 In the tale of the knight Gillion de Trazegnies, after being tricked into thinking that his wife Marie had died while he was prisoner in Egypt, Gillion marries the Sultan’s daughter, Gracienne.
 Eventually, Gillion’s sons locate him and report that Marie is still alive.
 In a twist of fate, both wives renounce their sexual obligations within the confines of marriage and jointly commit to enter a convent together.
 As medieval French literature specialist Zrinka Stahuljak explains, this episode can be read as “queer” vis-a-vis the institution of marriage.
 Equally queer was the sight beheld by the text’s author that inspired the tale: a tomb with a knight flanked by two nuns.
 Homosociality can be found in unexpected corners of premodern literary and ecclesiastical culture.

 Some subjects were deemed unfit for medieval readers and were therefore altered.
 For example, the world ruler Alexander the Great had a range of lovers or companions, including the young man Hephaistion.
 In the Middle Ages, numerous accounts of Alexander’s life were produced, from France and Byzantium to Persia and India.
-In a version written by a Portuguese humanist for the Burgundian court, Alexander’s handsome eunuch-lover called Bagoas is cast as a beautiful woman in order to “avoid a bad example,” as the author phrased it.
-Throughout an illuminated copy of the text at the Getty, Bagoas wears lavish garments.
+In a version written by a Portuguese humanist for the Burgundian court, Alexander’s handsome eunuch-lover Bagoas is cast as a beautiful woman, called Bagoe, in order to “avoid a bad example,” as the author phrased it.
+Throughout an illuminated copy of the text at the Getty, Bagoas/Bagoe wears lavish garments.
 In one instance, her ability to influence Alexander’s decisions—as a seductive or persuasive woman—is contrasted with the warrior-like Amazon women, who desire to bear a child by Alexander.
-This transgendering was not only more acceptable but also reaffirms the impossibility of creating straightforward categories or binaries.
+This transgendering or re-gendering was not only more acceptable but also reaffirms the impossibility of creating straightforward categories or binaries.
 As we have seen, medieval authors and artists often made considerable changes to well-known and beloved stories.
 Readers and viewers understood these alterations as part of the process of history writing, or more precisely, of moralized and multiple-perspective histories.